React Table

 In this example:

-• slice() is used to display a subset of people based on the current page.
+• records.slice(startIndex, endIndex) is used to display a specific portion of the data based on the current page value.

-• The table dynamically updates based on currentPage.
+• The table updates dynamically whenever page changes.

 Sorting and Filtering Data in React Tables

 Sorting and filtering data are common requirements for dynamic tables.
-Here’s a basic example of sorting data by clicking on table headers:
+Here’s a basic example of sorting data.

 import React, { useState } from 'react';